JustinHoyt/sdl_ios_guides/docs/Getting Started/Understanding Permissions/index.md

 ```

 #### Observe Permissions
 If desired, you can set an observer for a group of permissions.
 The observer's handler will be called when the permissions for the group changes.
 If you want to be notified when the permission status of any of RPCs in the group change, set the `groupType` to `SDLPermissionGroupTypeAny`.
-If you only want to be notified when all of the RPCs in the group are allowed or not allowed, set the `groupType` to `SDLPermissionGroupTypeAllAllowed`.
+If you only want to be notified when all of the RPCs in the group are allowed, set the `groupType` to `SDLPermissionGroupTypeAllAllowed`.

 ##### Objective-C
 ```objc
 SDLPermissionObserverIdentifier observerId = [self.sdlManager.permissionManager addObserverForRPCs:@[<#RPC name#>, <#RPC name#>] groupType:<#SDLPermissionGroupType#> withHandler:^(NSDictionary<SDLPermissionRPCName, NSNumber<SDLBool> *> * _Nonnull change, SDLPermissionGroupStatus status) {
     <#RPC group status changed#>
 }];
 ```

 ##### Swift
 ```swift
 let observerId = sdlManager.permissionManager.addObserver(forRPCs: <#RPC name#>, <#RPC name#>, groupType:<#SDLPermissionGroupType#>, withHandler: { (individualStatuses, groupStatus) in